-- (i) Cultural

-- (ii) Economic

-- (iii) Social

-- (iv) Political

-Ans. (iv) Political

-- (c) Why was the baker such an important member of the village?
-Elaborate in about 40 words, with reference to the text.
-2

-- Ans.
-The baker was the provider of the daily loaves that each family in the village consumed, and also helped make occasions special with various breads and cakes made for the festivities.
-He had a special relationship with all his customers.

-- (d) Select the correct option which gives the meaning of 'Not enough can be said.'
+- (i) There was not much to say about the baker's importance. - (ii) A lot more could be said about his prominence. - (iii) One should not say much about the baker. - (iv) Less said was the better in the case of the baker. - Ans. (ii) A lot more could be said about his prominence. - (c) Why was the baker such an important member of the village?
+Elaborate with reference to the text. - Ans.
+The baker was the daily provider of the loaves that each family in the village consumed, and also helped make occasions special with various breads and cakes made for the festivities.
+He had a special relationship with all his customers. - (d) Fill in the blank with the correct word from the bracket.

-- (i) There is not much to talk about

-- (ii) A lot more can be said

-- (iii) One should not say much

-- (iv) Less said, the better